Thao-V/typescript-bootstrap/nodejs-typescript/README.md

 # Create a Node project with typescript from scratch
 1. Create a directory `node-ts`
 2. Change to that directory: cd node-ts
-3. Initialize the project: node init -y
+3. Initialize the project: npm init -y
 4. Install typescript
 * npm i --save-dev typescript @types/node
 * npx tsc --init